 Mathew Ingram has an excellent analysis on GigaOm, as usual.
 There’s not much we can add to it.
 As Ingram states, “Digital first is not a magic wand.”
 There’s still a massive amount of legacy baggage that needs to be discarded.
 We particularly like his characterization of paywalls as “just a line of sandbags against the rising tide.”

 This entry was posted on Thursday, September 6th, 2012 at 2:17 pm and is filed under Business News, BusinessModel, Future of Journalism.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.